Any-Winter-4079/Taxis-Web-Application/README.md

 Steps:

-Run npm install to get the dependencies for the project.
+Run npm install to get all the dependencies for the project.

 Populate admin and taxis collections (on MongoDB).